-The following rule uses the now() function to get the current time at the point of the rule execution and is expressed as seconds since the UNIX epoch.
+The following rule uses the now() function to get the current time at the point of the rule execution.
+The time is expressed as seconds since UNIX epoch.
 The printDate() function is used to convert the timestamp grabbed from the now() function and format it based off the formatting codes set.
 For a full list of available format codes check out the Time Formatting Printing Codes section of the Time Formats document.

 This rule uses the %Z specifier to display the time zone abbreviation.
 As such, the rule will display the date and time based on the Gateway's time zone.